You are reading the 2025/26 Academic Calendar. The 2024/25 version remains in effect until August 31, 2025 and is available here.

 72. COMM_V 400 (1) Capstone Experience

 Prepares students to transition to career and life after BCom.
 Integrates and leverages BCom learning towards meeting future challenges personally, at work and in society.
-Corequisite: COMM 491.
+Corequisite: COMM_V 491.
 This course is not eligible for Credit/D/Fail grading.

 73. COMM_V 405 (3) Real Estate Finance